crungo-net/treat-dispenser-api/README.md

 - **INA219 sensor** (for current, voltage, and power monitoring via I2C)
 - **Raspberry Pi** (recommended), or any microcontroller or single-board computer with GPIO and I2C support

-Other stepper motors and sensors may be supported with code modifications (see the Hardware Integration section).
 Ensure your hardware is compatible with the provided 3D printed parts.
+Other stepper motors and sensors may be supported with code modifications by implementing the AsyncStepperMotor and PowerSensor traits (interfaces).
+See the Hardware Integration section for more information.

 ## Quick Setup